 Do I need to take time off work?

 Depending on the nature of your work it may be necessary to take a few days or so off work and avoid strenuous exercise for this time.
 It is important to remember that you will not be able to drive or operate machinery for 48 hours after your general anaesthetic.

 Will I need further appointments?

-A review appointment will be arranged before you leave hospital to discuss the results.
+A review appointment will be arranged before you leave the hospital to discuss the results.